Open: Monday through Friday

 Eligibility: An HRM resident and can provide a current employment reference.

 Beyond the glaring issue of lack of affordable housing, we know that it is often a series of crises that lead people into chronic poverty or homelessness.
 The Financial Support Program considers one-time emergency support payments.
-These payments can fall into several categories such as transit, eviction prevention, housing acquisition, relocation, identification, and health services and can provide the opportunity for people to remain financially self-sufficient.
+These payments can fall into several categories such as transit, eviction prevention, housing acquisition, relocation and identification and can provide the opportunity for people to remain financially self-sufficient.
 Financial support for eligible clients is directed to the vendor (landlord, utility provider, etc.).

 Eligibility: A North End Halifax resident, are not eligible for other available resources, requires support to address short-term and unexpected need(s) and can demonstrate that future income/resources meet long-term needs.

 Identification is a requirement for many services and we recognize the difficulties in acquiring or replacing ID cards.
 While our capacity in this particular area is limited, we can provide support in acquiring, renewing or replacing MSI cards, NS ID cards or changing gender markers.
 Support to acquire other forms of ID will be considered on a case-by-case basis.

 Eligibility: An HRM resident.